 - You, yourself have had trouble with termite pests in the past.

-The very word, "termites" is enough to make one shudder, and with good reason.
-That is why it may be best to play it safe and err on the side of caution when mulching near your home's foundation.
+Since termites have the potential to cause a lot of damage, it is best to play it safe and err on the side of caution when mulching near your home's foundation.

-Drainage and termite control are two matters to keep on the front burner when applying mulch to a foundation planting.
-Ensuring adequate drainage is relatively simple: Grade the ground underneath so that it has about a 5-percent slope away from the house, to channel water away from the foundation.
-But termite-control recommendations are more complex.
+Having good drainage around a foundation is important anyway, but it is particularly important for termite control because termites like moisture.
+Ensuring adequate drainage is relatively simple: Grade the ground so that it has about a 5-percent slope away from the house to channel water away from the foundation.

 - Should the mulch be allowed to come into contact with the foundation?

-- And how close should the mulch be allowed to come to a wooden surface?
+- If so, how deep a layer of mulch is acceptable, meaning how close should the mulch be allowed to come to a wooden surface of the house wall?

 - Are some types of mulch preferable when it comes to termite control?
 Does a wood mulch actually draw these pests to a yard, in search of a snack?